 This packet includes ideas for teachers and educators, rabbis and prayer leaders, gardeners and meditators, for Torah study, science study, and for action.
 Find a venue where you can make a difference and use one of these modules.
-Leave a few moments after whatever activity you use for teaching the traditional blessing for seeing a rainbow.
+We can help you plan or brainstorm-contact one of the organizations listed at the end of the packet.
+We suggest that you leave a few moments after whatever activity you use for teaching the traditional blessing for seeing a rainbow.